Type UE II submarine: Post-war years

 Following the end of the war, all of the Type UE II submarines were handed over to the allies as part of the Treaty of Versailles.
 SM U-117 was handed over to the United States where she remained in the Philadelphia Navy Yard along with other U-boats.
 In June 1921 she was taken out to sea and sunk as a target for aerial bombing tests conducted by the Navy and Army.
-SM U-118 was turned over to France but got washed ashore at Hastings in Sussex where she remained until being finally broken up in December 1919.
+SM U-118 was turned over to France but broke her tow and was washed ashore at Hastings in Sussex where she remained until being finally broken up in December 1919.
 SM U-119 was surrendered to France in November 1918.
 She was renamed the René Audry and saw service in the French Navy and was eventually broken up in October 1937.
 SM U-120 was transferred to Italy in November 1918.
 She was broken up soon after in April 1919.
 SM U-122 was surrendered to England on 26 November 1918.
 She later ran aground on the English east coast while on her journey to Scapa Flow.
 Like SM U-122, SM U-123 also ran aground on the English coast where she was broken up.
 SM U-124 was surrendered in December 1918 and was later broken up in Swansea in 1921.
-SM U-125 Surrendered to Japan in late November 1918.
+SM U-125 surrendered to Japan in late November 1918.
 She served in the Japanese Navy as the O1 in 1920-21. between January and March 1921, U-125 was dismantled at Yokosuka Navy Yard.
 SM U-126 was handed over to the allies in November 1918 and later broken up at Upnor in 1923.